How to Properly Use Retinol During the Summer Season

 Over-the-Counter vs. Prescription

-The differences between a retinol you’d buy in Sephora versus one prescribed by a doctor lie more in the formulations and less in the percentage of retinoic acid in each one.
+The differences between a retinol you’d buy in Sephora and one prescribed by a doctor lie more in the formulations and less in the percentage of retinoic acid in each one.

 “Retinol is inherently difficult to keep stable in formulation.
-Whether a retinol product is purchased from a med spa or from a physician, the most important things to be aware of is stability and delivery technologies employed,” says Chilukuri.
+Whether a retinol product is purchased from a med spa or from a physician, the most important things to be aware of are stability and delivery technologies employed,” says Chilukuri.

-For instance, over-the-counter products usually include just esters—or compounds derived from retinoic acid—like retinyl palmitate, retinyl acetate, and retinyl linoleate, which aren’t as potent.
+For instance, over-the-counter products usually include just esters—or compounds derived from retinoic acid—such as retinyl palmitate, retinyl acetate, and retinyl linoleate, which aren’t as potent.
 These are the ones that are typically referred to as “retinols.”
 It also will take slightly longer to see results from OTCs because they’re often mixed with other ingredients, as opposed to living alone.

 On the other hand, prescription retinoic acid is more highly effective, because it isn’t diluted.
 However, its potency can be irritating to certain skin types.
 These are widely referred to as “retinoids.”
 You may have also heard of “Retin-A,” but this is simply a trade name for a specific retinoic acid, not a different molecule.